 However, Christmas has long been a chance for companies to up their advertising game, and in no sector has that been more true than alcohol.
-In years gone by, booze brands have produced some truly stellar Christmas spots and print ads.
+In years gone by, booze brands have produced some truly stellar Christmas spots and print ads (opens in new tab).
 Here's a run-down of our favourites.

 01. Baileys: Christmas Nutcracker (2013)

-As the two men start dancing/fighting, the lady in question puts the Mouse King out of the running with a beautiful ballet version of a roundhouse kick, then instead of going off with the Prince, she returns to her girlfriends to carry on enjoying their Baileys cocktails.
+As the two men start dancing/fighting, the lady puts the Mouse King out of the running with a beautiful ballet version of a roundhouse kick, then instead of going off with the Prince, she returns to her girlfriends to carry on enjoying their Baileys cocktails.

 The narrative challenged the concept of the typical Baileys drinker – the company was no longer angling for an older, more sedate audience but a younger, savvier crowd, and it managed to convey this shift without alienating anyone along the way.

-This cheeky, forward-thinking ad (perhaps inspired by Disney's Frozen, also 2013) also put two fingers up to traditional Christmas fairytales by showing a ‘princess’ who is both capable of looking after herself and not held in the sway of the Prince’s charms.
+This cheeky, forward-thinking ad (perhaps inspired by Disney's Frozen, also 2013) put two fingers up to traditional Christmas fairytales by showing a ‘princess’ who is both capable of looking after herself and not held in the sway of the Prince’s charms.

 Coupled with a great message, the ad itself is stunning – gorgeous set design from Sarah Greenwood (of Atonement and 2005 Pride & Prejudice fame), punky, ethereal costumes and amazing choreography and performances courtesy of The Royal Ballet and Benjamin Millepied, who worked on Black Swan.
-Directed by the hugely talented commercial director Ringan Ledwidge through BBH, the spot premiered on Channel 4 before the first TV screening of Black Swan.
+Directed by the hugely talented commercial director Ringan Ledwidge through BBH (opens in new tab), the spot premiered on Channel 4 before the first TV screening of Black Swan.

 02. Absolut (1980-c.2000)